Dmkn78/Damien-Kae-Nune/README.md

 ## 🚧 Projects in Development

-- **Modern Portfolio Management (Python)**: Implementation of the Markowitz efficient frontier, calculation of risk/return ratios (Sharpe, Beta, Alpha...), and interactive data visualization in Python.
+- **Modern Portfolio Management (Python)**: Implementation of the Markowitz efficient frontier (✅), calculation of risk/return ratios (✅), and interactive data visualization in Python.

 ## 📚 Learning Roadmap